New Urban Scholars program seeks to provide more doctors for Kansas urban centers

 Luaces said once the Urban Scholars return to their communities, research bears out that they’ll be more effective at treatment than someone who didn’t grow up in that community.
 “For obvious reasons, right?
 If that’s where you grew up, you’re going to understand your patients better, because that was you a while ago.
 And these students have family ties to the area, which makes them more likely to want to come back, aside from their professional goals or willingness to work in an underserved area,” she said.

 Current enrollment numbers in KU School of Medicine indicate that 60% of students come from Kansas urban centers, including their suburbs.
 (Suburban high schools are not a part of this program, which focuses on the urban core.)
-Only 9% of KU medical students identified themselves as coming from a group underrepresented in medicine.

 “Programs like Urban Scholars are crucial to the university,” Luaces said, “not only for the diversity of the School of Medicine but for the health care of Kansas.
 Think of how amazing it will be for areas like Kansas City or Topeka to have these students obtain the mentorship they need, to be successful in the health sciences and then return to these areas to be the doctors those patients can depend upon.”